School Science Lessons

 However, a disc-shaped Earth could cause the effect.

-During an eclipse of the moon the moon is usually blood red, because the Earth's atmosphere refracts light from the Sun.
+During an eclipse of the Moon the Moon is usually blood red, because the Earth's atmosphere refracts light from the Sun.

 2. The appearance of a lunar eclipse in real life varies dramatically and depends to a large degree on the level of dust in the Earth's atmosphere.